Zadar – Medieval town in Croatia

-Traveling between towns is Europe is easy with low-cost flights you can find on CheapTickets.
+Traveling between towns in Europe is easy with low-cost flights you can find on CheapTickets.
 Most capitals and cities are only a few hours apart by plane.
-It’s also a great option to travel Europe by train.
+It’s also a great option to travel Europe by train or combine a trip to Zadar Croatia with a few other cool cities in Europe.
 Zadar is accessible by train, bus, flight, car, … I even heard about people cycling there.
-Within Europe, there is not much holding travelers back.
+Within Europe, there is not much to hold travelers back.

 When in Zadar, everything is accessible by foot.
 We never really left the Old Town while we were in Zadar and walked everywhere.
 No, we actually went out of town to visit Kornati NP.
 You can read more on that below.
 The old town is located on a peninsula, connected to the main town with a bridge.
 The old town is less than one kilometer, so it’s easy to get around.